-In fact, I am very, very, very bad at keeping up with my ironing.
+I am very, very, very bad at keeping up with my ironing pile.
 Like, bad enough that there are clothes at the bottom of the basket that may or may not have been there since…May.
 That kind of bad.

-I generally manage to take care of the top 75% every week, but rarely seem to find time or motivation to finish it completely.
+I generally manage to take care of the top 75% every couple of weeks, but rarely seem to find time/motivation to finish it completely.
 (That’s probably a sure sign that we have more than enough clothes in this household, don’t you think?)

 1. Shake, shake, shake!

 My sister told me about this method, and it really works.
 As I’m hanging up the wet laundry, I give all the kids’ clothes, plus mine and Sparky’s tshirts, jeans, etc three really good, firm shakes before I peg them up.
-This plus line-drying generally takes care of most wrinkles.
+This plus line-drying generally takes care of most things.

 2. Sort and fold straight away.